Allianz - Travel

 • Originals and copies of four witnesses' IDs

-Before you leave, you’ll also need to get travel insurance that includes emergency medical benefits.
-That’s because most hospitals in Mexico do not accept U.S. health insurance; instead, they require payment up front.
-Not only that, but “U.S. citizens have lodged numerous complaints against some private hospitals in Cancun, the Riviera Maya, and Cabo San Lucas to include exorbitant prices and inflexible collection measures,” the State Department warns.7 Consider the OneTrip Basic Plan, an affordable option that includes trip cancellation, emergency medical and emergency medical transportation benefits.
+Before you travel, you’ll also need to get travel insurance that includes emergency medical benefits.
+That’s because most hospitals in Mexico do not accept U.S. health insurance; instead, they require payment up front.7 Consider the OneTrip Basic plan, an affordable option that includes trip cancellation, emergency medical and emergency medical transportation benefits.

-Getting married in Jamaica is a whole lot easier than getting married in Mexico, but there are still legal requirements to fulfill.
 At least two weeks before the wedding, the couple must obtain a license by contacting a Jamaican wedding planner or the Registrar General and providing some basic documents and information:8

 • Certified copies of birth certificates, which must each include the father’s name or information substantiating same